Susan Barlow: Storylines

-Susan was the daughter of Ken and Valerie Barlow and twin sister of Peter Barlow.
-She was born on 5 April 1965 after Len Fairclough drove Valerie to the hospital in his van.
-Most of Susan's early storylines were alongside her twin brother, Peter.
+Susan is the daughter of Ken and Valerie Barlow and twin sister of Peter Barlow.
+She is born on 5 April 1965 after Len Fairclough drove Valerie to the hospital in his van.
 Valerie's life changed completely as her time was spent looking after the twins and Ken.
 The Barlows had many friends and could easily find babysitters, allowing Valerie to attend evening classes in Sociology.
 In November 1965, Ken was looking after the twins but when he visited The Rovers Return briefly, a piece of coal fell from the fire and filled the house with smoke.
 Valerie came home before Ken put the fire out but was outraged that he had left the babies alone while he went to buy cigarettes.
 Valerie told Ken she would leave him if he ever smoked again.

 In 1966, Ken had a fling with reporter, Jackie Marsh.
 Valerie left him briefly and took the twins to Glasgow but returned when he convinced her that he would be a more devoted husband and father from then on.
 In 1968, the Mission of Glad Tidings and Elliston's Raincoat Factory across the Street were torn down to make way for a block of maisonettes.
 As they were being demolished, Ken and Valerie realised the twins were missing.
 They were found in the factory just before the wrecking ball hit.
 In 1969, Susan's maternal grandmother, Edith, stayed with the Barlows.
 When Edith took the twins to the fair, she lost them but they were found by an elderly woman who had taken them in and not contacted the family.

 In January 1971, Ken was offered a teaching position in Jamaica and Valerie agreed to emigrate with the twins.
 However, Valerie died when she was electrocuted by a faulty hairdryer.
 Later in the year, Peter and Susan were sent to live in Scotland with their maternal grandparents after Ken struggled to make suitable childcare arrangements and continue to work as a teacher.
 Susan came back to Weatherfield to visit her father in 1973 and 1974.
 Susan returned to Coronation Street again for New Year's Eve 1979, and stayed with her father and his girlfriend Deirdre Langton into the New Year.
 Susan then went travelling and visited Ken again in April 1980, along with her boyfriend Craig Brennan, who Ken did not approve of.
 Susan visited again for Ken and Deirdre's wedding in July 1981.
-Susan went back to Scotland, and decided to attend university.
+Susan goes back to Scotland and attends university.